-C. Incidental Unauthorized Information from Partner
+C. Player Receives Unauthorized Information from Partner

-- 1. When a player has available to him incidental unauthorized information from his partner, such as from a remark, question, explanation, gesture, mannerism, inflection, haste or hesitation, or an unexpected alert or failure to alert, he must carefully avoid taking advantage of it [see Law 16B1(a)]. - 2.
+- When a player has available to him unauthorized information from his partner, such as from a remark, question, explanation, gesture, mannerism, undue emphasis, inflection, haste or hesitation, an unexpected alert or failure to alert, he must carefully avoid taking any advantage from that unauthorized information [see Law 16B1(a)]. - 2.
 A penalty may be assessed against a player who violates C1, but if the opponents have been damaged, see also Law 16B3.